tacticdata/zh/man/prep/raspi3.md

     # Caution:
 	# You can set url like 'https://www.google.com' or 'about:blank' whatever you want to open.
     # Exit kiosk mode with CTRL-ATL-Backspace
+    # Restart with 'startx' in command line interface.

 Step 5: startx automatically on boot